 Cashews are considered to be a heart healthy option to include in a health-promoting diet.
 That's because they are rich in MONOUSATURATED FATS, like oleic and palmitoleic acids, that are linked to reducing LDL cholesterol.

-Another nutrient they are especially high in the plant sterol known as BETA-SITOSTEROL also found in pumpkin seeds.
+Another nutrient they are especially high in is the plant sterol known as BETA-SITOSTEROL also found in pumpkin seeds.
 Beta-Sitosterol has been studied for its possible influences on reducing prostate enlargement or benign prostatic hyperplasia (*) as well as blood cholesterol levels.

 While they're not a keto-friendly food, because of their high carbohydrate content, they are a great selection when making nut milks or a variety of raw vegan desserts, like cheesecake.